Share this publication

 At Aruba Carnival the street parties are called Jump Offs.
 They are spectacular parades and creative contests held in various districts throughout the month.
 They often feature brass or steel bands and there is always a lot of consumption of rum.
 They are lots of fun and open for anyone who wants to join in.

-Aruba’s Grand Lighting Parade which is held in Oranjestad is a one of the highlights of Aruba Carnival.
+Aruba’s Lighting Parade which is held in Oranjestad is a one of the highlights of Aruba Carnival.
 The official opening of Carnival is ignited by a Torch Parade, which is similar to the Olympic torch.
+It is a twinkling night-time extravaganza, the darkness of night is the perfect backdrop for the thousands of sparkling lights in the parade

-The Lighting Parade is a unique parade where people and floats decorated in gorgeous lights.
+The Lighting Parade is a unique parade where people’s costumes and the floats are decorated in gorgeous lights.
 For miles and miles all you can see is sparkling lights up and down the parade route.
-The costumes are extravagant and stunning, and they are a tribute to how splendid Aruba Carnival is.
+The costumes are extravagant and stunning!
+Tiny lights are sewn into the costumes to create a magical effect and it’s a tribute to how are a tribute to how splendid Aruba Carnival is.

 The highlight of carnival is the Grand Parade which is held in Oranjestad on the Saturday prior to Ash Wednesday.
 The Grand Parade starts at midday and runs late into the evening.
 It is the longest parade with the biggest number or participants marching and the largest crowd of spectators.